tkaye407/Writing/flexible_sync.md

 	c.
 Otherwise, go to the next role in the list and continue on
 2. If there are no table-specific roles, do the same steps as above but using the defaultRoles as the list of roles

-TODO: [See here]() for more details on how to use custom user data in Realm Sync.
+[See here](https://docs.mongodb.com/realm/users/enable-custom-user-data/) for more details on how to use custom user data in Realm Sync.

 ### 5.4: Changing Permissions